 Determine the necessary locations of anchorages to assure that the user will be continuously connected when exposed to hazards of falling.
 Select anchorages that are stable and have the strength required.
+Plan the types of anchorage connectors you will need.
 Carefully select the locations of the anchorages to: